devbisme/skidl/docs/index.md

 # Going Deeper

-The previous section showed the bare minimum you need to know to design circuits with SKiDL, but doing a complicated circuit that way would suck donkeys.
-This section will talk about some more advanced features.
+This section will talk about more advanced SKiDL features that make designing complicated circuits easier.

 ## Basic SKiDL Objects: Parts, Pins, Nets, Buses

 SKiDL uses four types of objects to represent a circuit: `Part`, `Pin`, `Net`, and `Bus`.

-The `Part` object represents an electronic component, which SKiDL thinks of as simple bags of `Pin` objects with a few other attributes attached (like the part number, name, reference, value, footprint, etc.).
+The `Part` object represents an electronic component, which SKiDL thinks of as a simple bag of `Pin` objects with a few other attributes attached (like the part number, name, reference, value, footprint, etc.).

 The `Pin` object represents a terminal that brings an electronic signal into and out of the part.
-Each `Pin` object has two important attributes:

-* `part` which stores the reference to the `Part` object to which the pin belongs.
-* `net` which stores the the reference to the `Net` object that the pin is connected to, or `None` if the pin is unconnected.
+Each `Pin` object store information on which part it belongs to and which nets it is attached to.

 A `Net` object is kind of like a `Part`: it's a simple bag of pins.
-The difference is, unlike a part, pins can be added to a net.
-This happens when a pin on some part is connected to the net or when the net is merged with another net.
+But unlike a part, pins can be added to a net when a pin on some part is attached or when it is merged with another net.

-Finally, a `Bus` is just a list of `Net` objects.
+Finally, a `Bus` is just a collection of multiple `Net` objects.
 A bus of a certain width can be created from a number of existing nets, newly-created nets, or both.